 The Society Islands are high volcanic islands — jagged peaks rising thousands of metres from the sea, draped in tropical forest, surrounded by barrier reefs that create vast shallow lagoons of the colour that made these islands famous.
 Bora Bora's Mount Otemanu, rising 727 metres from the lagoon, is the most photographed peak in the Pacific.
 The lagoon below it is the most photographed water.
 Both are better in person.

-Moorea is the underrated Society Island — closer to Tahiti than Bora Bora but with near-vertical mountains, the extraordinary Cook's Bay and Opunohu Bay (twin fjord-like inlets that penetrate deep into the island's interior), and a population small enough to feel genuinely local.
-The manta ray and lemon shark snorkelling in Moorea's lagoon is consistently cited as among the finest in the Pacific.
-A catamaran anchored in Cook's Bay with the peaks rising above it at sunrise is one of the better morning views in the world.
+Moorea is the underrated Society Island — closer to Tahiti than Bora Bora but with near-vertical mountains, the extraordinary Cook's Bay and Opunohu Bay (twin fjord-like inlets penetrating deep into the island's interior), and manta ray and lemon shark snorkelling consistently cited as among the finest in the Pacific.

-Raiatea is significant beyond its scenery as the spiritual heart of Polynesia: Taputapuātea marae, on the island's southeastern coast, is where the great Polynesian navigators are believed to have departed on the voyages that populated Hawaii, New Zealand, and Easter Island.
-It is UNESCO World Heritage-listed, accessible directly from the water, and largely unvisited compared to the overwater bungalow resorts nearby.
-A morning ashore here, with the reef visible beyond the lagoon and the stone platforms of the marae extending into the water, is a quietly extraordinary experience.
+Raiatea is the spiritual heart of Polynesia: Taputapuātea marae, on the island's southeastern coast, is where the great Polynesian navigators are believed to have departed on the voyages that populated Hawaii, New Zealand, and Easter Island.
+UNESCO World Heritage-listed, accessible directly from the water, and largely unvisited compared to the overwater bungalow resorts nearby.
+Taha'a, adjacent to Raiatea sharing the same barrier reef, is the vanilla island — the scent reaches the boat before the anchor is down.

 Beyond the diving, the Tuamotus offer isolation that the Society Islands cannot match.
 An uninhabited motu — a strip of white sand and coconut palms on the lagoon's edge — anchored off with no other vessel in sight is a genuinely remote experience that the world's most expensive overwater bungalow cannot manufacture.
 This is what the charter vessel unlocks here more than anywhere else in French Polynesia.